andrewgdotcom/spelling/pronunsiation-rules.md

 Entrys in parenþesës du not exist in standard Inglish bùt sòm ar found in loanwurds and hav a natüral mapping onto Inglish dïafónëmes.
 The dïafónëmes CUE=(semivowel Y+GOOSE), TOUR=(GOOSE+LETTER), FIRE=(PRICE+LETTER), and FLOUR=(MOUTH+LETTER) ar nonstandard extensjons.

 * A bäre "e", "i", "u", or "y", if follóed bÿ a sińgle r (i.e. unstressed), stands for NURSE.
-* A trailing "e" after a sillable containing a long vowel is nórmally silent.
+* A träiling "e" after a sillable contäining a long vowel is nórmally silent.
-* "u" follóing "q" is àlways a semivowel.
+* "u" follóing "q" is àlwäys a semivowel.
 * "u" and sòmtïmes "o" can reprezent semivowels when the first letter in a vowel clùster.
 * In sòm acsents, "ü" can bë pronounsed "u" (TOUR) after "d", "n", "s", "t", "x", or "z".
 * In common üsaj, "ü/ue" can modifÿ a presëding "d", "s", "t", "x", or "z" as if it had an implÿed j in frònt of the vowel, bùt sòm consider this incorect.